dotwebstack/dotwebstack/docs/qa/vocabulary.md

 2. Terms for properties use lowerCamelCase.
 3. Terms for instances use UpperCamelCase.
 4. All terms consist of one or more US english words.
 5. Reuse elements of existing, widely used vocabularies.
-New terms are only introduced when an applicable term isn't available in an existing vocabulary.
+New terms are only introduced when an applicable term isn't available in an existing vocabulary (a term is "applicable" if the intended meaning is the same as the defined meaning in the existing vocabulary).

 The elmo vocabulary exists, because no vocabulary for an application like the dotwebstack exists at this moment.
 However, some particular classes and properties are already available and should be used.
 At least elements from the following vocabularies should be considered before extending the elmo vocabulary: